Analysis | In Scranton, Biden’s team turns out voters, while Trump supporters turn up the volume

 It’s also not clear whether those poll watchers will be allowed to watch polls.
 Dolores Zurek, 83, came with a friend to pick up the material she would need to administer her polling location on Tuesday.
 She explained how the whole thing worked, that poll watchers needed official documents from the county to be there and that a constable would be on site to assist with problems.

-She said that the instructions were more cautious than they had been in years past and the precautions more substantial, but that her only concern was “outsiders” coming in to the polls.
-She also said she had already heard from a lawyer for Biden’s campaign who would be there on Election Day, too.
+She said that the instructions were more cautious than they had been in years past and the precautions more substantial, but that her only concern was “outsiders” coming into the polls.
+She also said she had already heard from an attorney for Biden’s campaign who would be there on Election Day, too.

 Poll watching does have a use, by the way, one that links back to what sophisticated campaigns want to do on Election Day.
 Campaigns build lists of confirmed or likely voters and try to make sure they know how to vote when Election Day rolls around.
 Then, on the day of voting, they can have poll watchers check to see who actually has voted, allowing the campaign to pressure those who haven’t.